elunna/hackem/hackem_changelog.md

 - [x] Gleipnir
 - [x] Gungnir
     - Upped to +20 tohit, +1d12 from dnh.
-    - When a player creates Gungnir, it now converts to an atgeir (type of spear)
+    - When a player creates Gungnir, it now converts the spear held to an atgeir (type of spear)
 - [x] Hand Grenade of Antioch
     - This will not be lit accidentally by sources of fire!
 - [x] Imhullu